Meenu-Bhati/SV-STR/sQTL/README.md

 ### 2. Prepare Covariates

- use [Covariates](https://github.com/Meenu-Bhati/SV-STR/blob/main/RNA_quantification/Covariates/) from eQTL analyses and just replace expression (TPM) file with final outout of above script (leafcutter output)
+use same [Covariates](https://github.com/Meenu-Bhati/SV-STR/blob/main/RNA_quantification/Covariates/) from eQTL analyses and substitute the expression (TPM) file with the final output from the preceding script (leafcutter output), along with the PCA generated using leafcutter.